karlicoss/cachew/README.md

 * why `sqlite` database for storage?

-  It's pretty effecient and sequence of namedtuples maps onto database rows in a very straighforward manner.
+  It's pretty efficient and sequence of namedtuples maps onto database rows in a very straightforward manner.

 * why not `pandas.DataFrame`?

   DataFrames are great and can be serialised to csv or pickled.
-  They are good to have as one of the ways you can interface with your data, however hardly convenitent to think about it abstractly due to their dynamic nature.
+  They are good to have as one of the ways you can interface with your data, however hardly convenient to think about it abstractly due to their dynamic nature.
   They also can't be nested.

 * why not [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping)?